bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/phase-4-platform-packaging/15-integrate-linux-macos-and-other-unix-supervisors.md

 5. Validate documented recipes only for specifically claimed additional supervisors.
 6. Exercise short and long runtime paths, permissions, symlinks, read-only home directories, temporary-directory cleanup, and multiple Unix users.
 7. Render and parse the project-owned Homebrew formula in CI.
-8. Install, test, upgrade, and uninstall the formula on macOS and Homebrew on Linux.
-Exercise `brew services start`, list, restart, and stop against its `service do` definition.
+8. Once for 10.0.0, install the formula from a local tap on macOS, prove installation did not start a daemon, run `sjm daemon --help`, and uninstall it.

-## Homebrew package and service
+## Homebrew package

-Publish one project-owned formula for macOS and Homebrew on Linux.
+Publish one project-owned formula for macOS.
 It installs the tested portable CLI, supplies the tested Java 21 LTS runtime for the Java 17-compatible CLI, includes a functional formula test, and exposes `sjm` on `PATH`.

-The formula's `service do` block runs `sjm daemon run` in the foreground. `brew install` does not start the daemon.
-Users either rely on `sjm send -d` for on-demand acquisition or explicitly opt into login-time supervision with `brew services start sjm`.
-Homebrew owns the generated launchd or systemd integration, so the project does not also ship a hand-maintained LaunchAgent.
+The formula has no `service do` block. `brew install` does not start or register the daemon.
+Users rely on `sjm send -d` or the normal `sjm daemon ...` commands.
+The project does not ship a LaunchAgent.

 Start with a project tap so releases remain under project control.
 Submission to Homebrew/core is a separate later decision.